jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/2-SetupAzureFunctions.md

 15. Copy the **App Id** and **App Secret**
     - We will use these values later when configuring the Azure Functions Authentication

-### 4. Setup Function App Authentication
+## 4. Setup Function App Authentication

-Now that you have your Facebook app configured, head back to the Azure portal to configure your Function app.
+Now that we have our Facebook app configured, head back to the Azure portal to configure your Function app.

 1. In your browser, navigate to the [Azure portal](https://portal.azure.com/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn)

-2. In the Azure Portal, navigate to your Function App, **HappyXamDevsFunction-[Your Last Name]**
+2. In the Azure Portal, navigate to our Function App, **HappyXamDevsFunction-[Your Last Name]**

 3. In the Function App dashboard, select the **Platform features** tab